California State Route 136: History

 SR 136 was adopted as a state route in 1933 as part of Legislative Route 127.
 It was defined to run from US 99 at Tipton, to US 66 (formerly LRN 31, currently I-15) at Baker.
 The route would run through Porterville, the Sierra Nevada (only partially constructed), Olancha, and Death Valley.
 The main line of the route would cross the southeast shore of the Owens Lake.
-An unsigned branch, also apart of LRN 127 would run along the northeast shore, connecting at US 395 just south of Lone Pine.
+An unsigned branch, also a part of LRN 127 would run along the northeast shore, connecting at US 395 just south of Lone Pine.

 In 1964, all of the state routes were renumbered.
 LRN 127 was divided into three separate state routes.
 Route 190 became SR 190 over its signed portion.
 Similarly, Route 127 became SR 127 over its signed portion.
 The short branch section became a signed route (although poorly signed) as SR 136.
 The route has not changed since the 1964 renumbering.